patrick-m-jr/SpaceTimePathVisualization/README.md

 # Space-Time Path Visualization (Time Map)
-<a href="https://public.tableau.com/profile/stuart.heath#!/vizhome/505_electionMap/Dashboard1" target="_blank"> Providing </a> some information and graphics pertaining to the creation of 3D Space-Time Path Visualizations of GPS data collected for a day.
+Providing some information and graphics pertaining to the creation of 3D Space-Time Path Visualizations of GPS data collected for a day.

 ## Basics
 <img src= "images/3D_MeiPoKwan.jpg" height = "350">